Humanoid Robot

 ROS support

-Because it is ROS-compatible, the robot in Gazebo (a simulator for ROS) and the actual robot can be operated using the same program.
+Since it is ROS-compatible, the robot in Gazebo (a simulator for ROS) and the actual robot can be operated using the same program.
 This makes it possible to safely verify the robot's behavior.
-In addition, trajectory planning and self-interference detection using the MoveIt! are implemented as standard.
+In addition, trajectory planning and self-interference detection using the MoveIt! are implemented as a standard.

 Basic performance

-This video shows the basic performance of Torobo. *Direct teaching after 2:20 is not included in the basic package due to in-house research.
+This video shows the basic performance of Torobo. *Direct teaching after 2:20 is for in-house research and is not included in the basic package.

 Applied movement (two-handed peg-in-hole)

 This is a demo of peg-in-hole using impedance control.
-Developing these technologies will also enable automation of assembly tasks.
+Further development of these technologies will eventually enable automation of assembly tasks.

 Applied movement (clearing a desk) made by Waseda University